arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Arduino Cloud Sign in](assets/web_cloud_signin.png "Arduino Cloud Sign in")

 You are now logged into your Arduino Cloud space.
-Go on by clicking on **API keys** within the account banner at the top right corner.
+Go on by clicking on **API keys** within the account banner in the top right corner.

 ![Arduino Cloud Homepage](assets/web_cloud_homepage.png "Arduino Cloud Homepage")